P.R.I.C.E. Injury Treatment Principle

 Athletes can either be non-weight bearing on crutches (injured leg is bent with full weight of athlete on crutches and uninjured leg while walking) or partial-weight bearing (partial weight is placed on injured leg).
 Athletes may use a combination of these two gaits starting with non-weight bearing for the first 48hours and then moving to a partial-weight bearing gait.

 Ice is another component of the P.R.I.C.E. principle.
 There are a number of types of cryotherapy that can be used effectively to treat injuries.
-The most common is an ice pack.

 Ideally, ice packs are made of crushed ice because the crushed ice is more comfortable for the athletes and conforms to the contours of the injured area better than cubed ice.
 Ice can be placed into plastic or Ziploc bags.
 A light barrier should be placed between the skin and the ice bag (paper towel) to prevent injury to the skin during the application of the ice.